eltuck/Resources/README.md

 Disclaimers: still in progress, definitely not comprehensive, links may not work, and in no particular order.

+I welcome any additions, suggestions, or corrections!
+Feel free to create a pull request or send me an [email](mailto:eltuck@umich.edu).

-Finally, a good portion of this has come from links other folks have shared on  [Twitter](https://twitter.com/emilyltucker).
+I've found a good portion of this from links other folks have shared on  [Twitter](https://twitter.com/emilyltucker).
 Thanks, y'all.
+Also a very big thank you to everyone who created the original content.

 ## Table of Contents
 * [Python](#python)